sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 specifies depends on the executable, but all metavariables structs must specify the following:

-- `help`: a `static constexpr OptionString` that will be printed as part of the help message.
+- `help`: a `static constexpr Options::String` that will be printed as part of the help message.
 It should describe the executable and basic usage of it, as well as any non-standard options that must be specified in the metavariables and their current values.
 An example of a help string for one of the testing executables is:
   \snippet Test_AlgorithmCore.cpp help_string_example
 - `component_list`: a `tmpl::list` of the parallel components (described below)